 Long non-coding RNAs (lncRNAs) have garnered significant attention due to their involvement in crucial cellular processes.
 Despite lacking protein-coding potential, lncRNAs act as versatile molecular scaffolds, guiding the assembly of various protein complexes.
 These complexes, in turn, can regulate gene expression, shaping cellular outcomes in processes such as chromatin modification, transcription, and epigenetic regulation.
 Diving deeper into the realm of lncRNAs can uncover hidden layers of gene regulation that contribute to the complexity and diversity of living organisms.

-See also How Much Protein In Food Calculator
+See also How To Prevent Protein Build Up In The Brain

 In conclusion, our understanding of genes has transcended the conventional notion that they solely code for proteins.
 The advent of advanced genomic technologies has allowed scientists to explore the vast landscape of non-coding genes, revealing their multifaceted roles in gene regulation and cellular processes.
 By expanding our knowledge and unraveling the intricate functions of these non-coding genes, we gain valuable insights into the complexity of life itself.